VenkataPrasad97/Big-data2.0/Python Mega assignment.md

 Q67.
 What is the use of values() function?
 The values() method will return a list of all the values in the dictionary Q68.
 What are loops in Python?
+A loop is a programming structure that repeats a sequence of instructions until a specific condition is met.
 Q69.
 How many type of loop are there in Python?
+While loop
+for loop
 Q70.
 What is the difference between for and while loops?
+The 'for' loop used when we already knew the number of iterations.
+The 'while' loop used  when the number of iteration are not exactly known.
 Q71.
 What is the use of continue statement?
+Skips the iteration.
 Q72.
 What is the use of break statement?
+Breaks the looping.
 Q73.
 What is the use of pass statement?
+Pass is used to write empty loops
 Q74.
 What is the use of range() function?
+The range() function returns a sequence of numbers, starting from 0 by default, and increments by 1 (by default), and stops before a specified number.
 Q75.
-How can you loop over a dictionary?
+How can you loop over a dictionary? looping by keys
+code1:
+for i in dic:
+    print(i)
+code2:
+for i in dic.keys():
+    print(i)
+looping by values
+Code:
+for i in dic.values():
+    print(i)
+looping by items
+Code1:
+for i in dic.items():
+    print(i)
+Code2:
+for i in dic:
+    print(i,dic[i])
 Coding problems
 Q76.
 Write a Python program to find the factorial of a given number.